-The truth is we are all very much the poorer for our ignorance.
+The truth is that we are all very much the poorer for our ignorance of Scripture.
+Here are couple of ways you might use your phones to address this:

 Here is how to download the app, find the right ‘widget’ and adjust your screen: